xhente/omv-regen/README.md

 * Compatibility: omv-regen is compatible with OMV 6.x, OMV 7.x and OMV 8.x.

 * NOTE: omv-regen does **not support upgrading between major OMV versions** (e.g., from OMV 6 to OMV 7).
 For this, always use the official `omv-release-upgrade` procedure. omv-regen can only regenerate configurations within **the same major OMV version**.

-* NOTE: In OMV 8.x, which is still in beta, regeneration has not been tested; backups will work correctly.

 Main commands: